rqlite/rqlite/DOC/AUTO_CLUSTERING.md

 # Automatic clustering
-This document describes various ways to automatically form rqlite clusters, which is particularly useful for when you want to automate your deployment of rqlite.
+This document describes various ways to dynamically form rqlite clusters, which is particularly useful for automating your deployment of rqlite.

 > :warning: **This functionality was introduced in version 7.x.
 It does not exist in earlier releases.**